h4rm0n1c/NetTTS/docs/winetricks.md

 paths you supplied), feeds them to Wine, and finally grabs the `v0.95c` NetTTS release zip (unless overridden) before copying the extracted executable into `C:\nettts` inside the prefix.
-FlexTalk ships as a 1997-era InstallShield 5 package, so the helper copies the recorded `third_party/Dependencies/flextalk_setup.iss` (captured from a `/r` run under Wine) beside `setup.exe` and launches `setup.exe -s -SMS` to drive a silent install to the baked-in `C:\Program Files (x86)\Watson21` path.
+FlexTalk ships as a 1997-era InstallShield 5 package, so the helper copies the recorded `third_party/Dependencies/flextalk_setup.iss` (captured from a `/r` run under Wine) beside `setup.exe` and launches `setup.exe -s -SMS` to drive a silent install to the baked-in `C:\Program Files\Watson21` path.
 The InstallShield log is stashed alongside the temporary payloads if you need to debug failures.
 All artefacts live under the chosen root directory so they can be versioned or backed up as a single folder.

 ## Results